Microsoft Edge Privacy Whitepaper

 The Microsoft Edge team is always listening to customers and values your feedback.
 To provide feedback in Microsoft Edge, open Settings and more > Help and feedback and select Send feedback.
 For Progressive Web Apps (PWAs), open Settings and more (...) and select Send feedback to Microsoft.
 You must provide details about the feedback, but all other information is optional.
 If an email is detected from your Microsoft Edge profile, it is pre-populated, along with the current URL of the site you are on and relevant diagnostic data.
 The diagnostic data may include data about Microsoft Edge features you turned on and your usage of the browser.
 A screenshot, files from your device, and recording of your browser may also be optionally included.
 The optional screenshot, files, or recording you provide may include personally identifiable information.
 The data is only used for diagnostic and product improvement purposes.

 User feedback is securely sent to Microsoft using HTTPS and stored on secure Microsoft servers.
-If you include your email address and the Improve Microsoft products by sending crash reports and data about how you use the browser, websites you visit, and crash reports setting is turned on in your Microsoft Edge privacy settings, an identifier unique to your browser installation on your device is associated with your feedback.
+If you include your email address and the Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports setting is turned on in your Microsoft Edge privacy settings, an identifier unique to your browser installation on your device is associated with your feedback.
 If you're signed into Microsoft Edge with your Microsoft account, your feedback is associated with your account.
 All diagnostic data, including diagnostic logs, recordings, and attachments, are stored for up to 30 days.
 The remaining feedback data, including an optional screenshot, is stored for up to 15 months.
 Make a request to delete your feedback if you provided an email with your feedback item.